 But eventually, she jumped ship to work for Harpers Bazaar magazine.
 She had more freedom there, to create her own ideas and helped to transform the magazine into a highly influential fashion magazine of its time.

-Carmel Snow was one of the most extraordinary fashion editors of her time and one very famous Irish women who owned her craft.
+Carmel Snow was one of the most extraordinary fashion editors of her time and one very famous Irish woman who owned her craft.

 Jocelyn Bell Burnell

-In 1974 the discovery was recognised by an award for Nobel Prize in Physics.
+In 1974, the discovery was nominated for a Nobel Prize in Physics.
 But, unfortunately, she wasn’t a recipient even though she was the first person to observe the pulsars.

-Although she was awarded a Breakthrough Prize for the discovery of radio pulsars that recognised her scientific leadership.
-She was award 2.3 million with the prize.
+However, she was awarded a Breakthrough Prize for the discovery of radio pulsars, finally giving her the well-deserved recognition for her scientific leadership.
+She was award an incredible 2.3 million with the prize.
 Burnell chose to donate the money to fund women and underrepresented ethnic minorities to become physics researchers.

 Jocelyn Bell Burnell along with her scientific achievements has become a very respected leader in the scientific community.